jessespeak/jessespeak.github.io/_futures/the-ai-between-us.md

 Mia stared at the cold remains of her breakfast, the plate half finished.
 Her phone buzzed on the counter, but she didn’t reach for it.
 She already knew it wasn’t anyone she wanted to hear from—least of all her mum.
 They hadn’t spoken since that disastrous dinner three months ago.

-“Helen messaged again,” Juni said, her voice calm.
+“Helen messaged again,” her personal AI assistant Juni said, its voice calm.
 “Do you want to see it?”

 Mia leaned back in her chair.
 “No. She’ll just guilt-trip me.
 I’m not in the mood.”

-Juni paused, as if considering her words.
+Juni paused, as if considering its words.
 “She said she’d like to understand what happened.
 She asked me to connect with Vera to help her figure out how to reach you.”

 Mia shook her head.
 “No. I don’t want you talking to her AI.
 She’ll just use it to try to control me again.”